DreaPow/hello-world/README.md

 # hello-world

-Hay guise I'm DreaPow.
+Hay guise, I'm DreaPow.
-I'm new a complete novice to the world of coding but I'm pretty excited to learn.
+I'm a complete novice to the world of coding but I'm pretty excited to learn.
 I love dancing, although I'm terrible at it!